zzamboni/zzamboni.org/content/post/my-doom-emacs-configuration-with-commentary/index.md

 ## Org mode {#org-mode}

-[Org-mode](http://orgmode.org/) has become my primary tool for writing, blogging, coding, presentations and more.
+[Org mode](http://orgmode.org/) has become my primary tool for writing, blogging, coding, presentations and more.
 I am duly impressed.
-I have been a fan of the idea of [literate programming](https://en.wikipedia.org/wiki/Literate%5Fprogramming) for many years, and I have tried other tools before (most notably [noweb](https://www.cs.tufts.edu/~nr/noweb/), which I used during grad school for many of my homeworks and projects), but org-mode is the first tool I have encountered which seems to make it practical.
+I have been a fan of the idea of [literate programming](https://en.wikipedia.org/wiki/Literate%5Fprogramming) for many years, and I have tried other tools before (most notably [noweb](https://www.cs.tufts.edu/~nr/noweb/), which I used during grad school for homeworks and projects), but Org is the first tool I have encountered which makes it practical.
 Here are some of the resources I have found useful in learning it:

 -   Howard Abrams' [Introduction to Literate Programming](http://www.howardism.org/Technical/Emacs/literate-programming-tutorial.html), which got me jumpstarted into writing code documented with org-mode.
 -   Nick Anderson's [Level up your notes with Org](https://github.com/nickanderson/Level-up-your-notes-with-Org), which contains many useful tips and configuration tricks.
 Nick's recommendation also got me to start looking into Org-mode in the first place!